 Let’s start driving!

-From Las Vegas, you have to get on the Interstate 15, the road that comes from Los Angeles and heads on to Salt Lake City, UT.
+From the city where the best place to play slots and casino are located, Las Vegas,, you have to get on the Interstate 15, the road that comes from Los Angeles and heads on to Salt Lake City, UT.
 You’re heading east—otherwise you might find yourself in the City of Angels instead.

+It’s a long trip, better to have your laptop ready and learn more about Vegas Hero casino to get rid of boredom in the middle of the road.
 From Vegas you must drive about 21 miles on I-15 until exit 64 for US Route 93 going north, otherwise also called Great Basin Highway.
 Then, you have an 85-mile drive ahead through pretty much nothing.
+Play best slots while on the road.

 After about 82 miles on US-93 you will spot a Shell gas station on your left.
 This is the last gas station until Tonopah, NV, which is about 160 miles east from there, so if you’re not returning to Vegas or some other larger inhabited place, decide whether you need gas or can carry on.